 Unlike today’s trendy it bag often banished to purse purgatory at the end of a season, designer handbags of the past were considered lifelong companions; accessories for royals and family heirlooms for the well-to-do.

-Created for the wealthy European elite, these leather goods reeked of sophistication and elitism while the strict attention to detail justified the high expense.
+Created for the wealthy European elite, these leather goods reeked of sophistication and elitism while the strict attention to detail justified the high cost.

 Designer brand name handbags have the best materials: Superior items cost more to produce.